mjc136/DataScience/TitanicSurvivalPredictor/README.md

 <h2>Pre-Processing</h2>
 <p>I split the data into 70/30 for training and testing.</p>
-<p>The data was cleaned by handling missing values, converting categorical variables into numerical ones, and normalising the data when necessary.</p>
+<p>The data was cleaned by handling missing values, converting categorical variables into numerical ones.</p>
 <p>I used the following steps for data preparation:</p>
 <ul>
     <li>Imputed missing values for Age using the median.</li>